candourpro/website/src/docs/overview/fluid-design-rhythm-and-steps.md

 `height`, `padding`, `margin` and everything else that you usually specify in `px` or `em` is now proportional to the viewport width (`vw`).

-## Fluid step
+## Design rhythmn and a fluid step

-Most of the sizes that are used in <Candour /> are implemented with a `step` concept. `step` is a size that is calculated from the current viewport width (`vw`).
+Most of the sizes that are used in <Candour /> use `step`.
+Step is a building block that every size of your design stems from (similar to grid).

+`step` is a size that is calculated from the current viewport width (`vw`).
 It changes proportionally to it in a similar way that `em` changes proportionally to the `font-size`.

-`step` is fluid between `14px` and `16px`.
+It is fluid between `14px` and `16px`.

-To make designing for edge cases easier, `step` is capped with minimum and maximum viewport widths. `step` will not resize further if the viewport gets smaller than `320px` or bigger than `1600px`.
+**Note**: to make designing for edge cases easier, `step` is capped with minimum and maximum viewport widths. `step` will not resize further if the viewport gets smaller than `320px` or bigger than `1600px`.
 So step size will always remain between `14px` and `16px`.